Loop corrections in Minkowski spacetime away from equilibrium. Part II. Finite-time results: Introduction

 At second order in perturbation theory, we find that the two-point correlator grows secularly as the difference of the two times increases.
 The growth is linear for $\lambda\phi^3$ in 4D (where $\lambda$ has dimensions of mass) and logarithmic for both $\lambda\phi^3$ in 6D and $\lambda\phi^4$ in 4D (where $\lambda$ is dimensionless).
-This agrees with the findings of our companion paper \cite{Chaykov:21xx}, where we directly obtain the late-time result using standard techniques of in-out perturbation theory and show that the late-time divergences can in fact be resummed into late-time decays.
+This agrees with the findings of our companion paper \cite{Chaykov:2022zro}, where we first obtain the late-time result using standard techniques of in-out perturbation theory, assuming that the interaction is switched on adiabatically in the infinite past, and then show that the late-time divergences can in fact be resummed into late-time decays.

 The paper is organized as follows.
 We set up our notation and the problem in section\ \ref{sec:setup}.
 In section\ \ref{sec:inin}, we briefly review the calculation of correlation functions using the in-in formalism and discuss how to add counterterms in the initial state.
 We calculate the unequal-time two-point correlator for different interactions, including all renormalization counterterms, in section\ \ref{sec:inincalc}.
 We end with a discussion in section\ \ref{sec:disc}.